emicludo/search-provider-validator/README.md

 ### Use

-Send a GET request to http://localhost:3000 with a single query parameter `domain` where you should include the domain to query without `https://` or `www`.
-Here is an example of an URI:
+Send a GET request to http://localhost:3000 with a single query parameter `domain`.
+Here is an example of a request:
 ```
 GET http://localhost:3000/?domain=cph.dk
 ```
-The application will return true if the word `search` is contained in some html class name from a div, input or button in the domain provided
+The application will return true if the word `search` is contained in some html class name from a div, input or button in the domain provided.